robske110/BanWarn/Releases/Information.md

 All Releases will be posted here

+Version 1.2.0-InDev_alpha5 is not stable!
+[In the /1.2.X/AlPHAS:BETAS/ folder] For users, wich used this version it is highly recommened to upgrade to alpha7 or beta versions

-Version 1.2.0-InDev_alpha5 is semi-stable and needs testing!
-[In the /1.2.X/AlPHAS:BETAS/ folder]
+Version 1.2.0-InDev_alpha7 is semi-stable and needs testing!
+[In the /1.2.X/AlPHAS:BETAS/ folder] Any other versions of 1.2.0 (except the betas) are highly unstable and should not be continued to be used

 ####Old/Legacy-Versions:
 Version 1.0.1 and 1.0.2 are stable to use, but not recommended. [**Old** Versions]